roarrioj/cloud-adoption-framework/docs/scenarios/azure-virtual-desktop/eslz-network-topology-and-connectivity.md

   - **A direct UDP connection** between a client and a session host that uses the STUN protocol.
   - **An indirect UDP connection** that uses the TURN protocol with a relay between an RDP client and a session host.
 This option is used if the gateway or router doesn't allow direct UDP connections.

-    > [!NOTE]
+> [!IMPORTANT]
+> - RDP Shortpath for public networks via STUN for Azure Virtual Desktop is available in the Azure public cloud and Azure Government cloud.
-    > Using RDP Shortpath for public networks with TURN for Azure Virtual Desktop is currently in preview.
+> - RDP Shortpath for public networks via TURN for Azure Virtual Desktop is only available in the Azure public cloud.
  For more information, see [RDP Shortpath for Azure Virtual Desktop](/azure/virtual-desktop/rdp-shortpath).

 The RDP path extends RDP multi-transport capabilities.
 It doesn't replace the reverse connect transport but complements it.